NewAlexandria/leadership_readme/ticketing-best-practices.md

 ### Bugs
 Bugs make a change to anything that is not as originally specified.
 This does not include changes that were not specified ideally or correctly during planning.
 The purpose of a bug ticket it to notate that there was a regression or incorrect release - but it is not meant to be a penalty to individuals, as often the team collectively owns a relationship to quality.

+### Priority

+Priorities that emerge naturally are often best for a team.
+When changing the kinds of priorities, be sure not to impact other teams using the same SaaS within the company.

+Often some form of 'this needs to be worked until solved, world-on-fire' priority will exist.
+"Fuego", etc.  Be sure to allow the rarely, since the psychological pressure of them will still with teams long-after.
+Similarly, a 'sub-fuego' priority is often important to differentiate from other recently-prioritized work from Grooming sessions.

+One pattern is to make the lowest priority the default.
+This forces ticket creators to consider the actual importance level of their request, and as needed to work with team leads.

+Remember that the prioritization level of the backlog is often irrelevant once a ticket has been elected for the sprint, or approved to be 'accelerated' up the agile kanban backlog.
+Regardless, the 'fuego' and 'sub-fuego' steam of work should always lead to consideration of whether this is an 'andon cord' situation that trumps prior planification.

 ## Boards